yxqd/luban/docs/ajax.rst

 Techniques related to ajax
 ==========================

-For web app, Luban uses ajax.
+For web apps, Luban uses ajax.

 Ajax and search engine
 ----------------------